Del Palmer: Career

-Recent activity

-Palmer plays bass on Billy Sherwood's Back Against the Wall and Return to the Dark Side of the Moon, both Pink Floyd tribute albums.
-He released his first solo album titled Leap of Faith in 2007 with a follow up five-track EP titled Outtees & Alternatives in 2008.
-He appeared in the BBC documentary Queens of British Pop discussing Kate Bush, and again in the BBC Four documentary The Kate Bush Story – Running Up That Hill.
-He released his second album entitled Gift in 2010.
-His third album, Point of Safe Return, released in March 2015.

-In 2018, he played a series of concerts in England and Ireland, with members of Kate Bush tribute band Cloudbusting, to celebrate 40 years since the release of her first album.
+Palmer released his first solo album titled Leap of Faith in 2007 with a follow-up five-track EP titled Outtees & Alternatives in 2008.
+He released his second album, Gift, in 2010.
+His third album, Point of Safe Return, was released in March 2015.
+In 2018, Palmer played a series of concerts in England and Ireland, with members of Kate Bush tribute band Cloudbusting to celebrate 40 years since the release of her first album.

+He appeared in the BBC television documentary Queens of British Pop discussing Kate Bush, and again in the BBC Four documentary The Kate Bush Story – Running Up That Hill.

+Death

+Palmer died on 5 January 2024, at the age of 71.

+Kate Bush paid tribute to Palmer, saying: "It’s hard to know what to say… He was a big part of my life and my work for many years.
+It’s going to take a long time to come to terms with him not being here with us.
+He was incredibly creative – talented in lots of different ways.
+He was a brilliant musician, bass player, a great artist – he was always drawing.
+Once he covered a whole recording consul [sic] in cartoons.
+It took him days and it looked absolutely stunning.
+He taught himself to be a recording engineer, engineering several of my albums and later releasing his own...I’m going to miss him terribly."